RafalCeglinsk/goit-react-hw-05-movies/README.pl.md

 ## General Info

 I would like to introduce you my application called Movie Finder.
 You can use this app to search popular movies all around the world!
-Check their reviews, ratings, cast and details!
+Check their cast ratings, reviews and details!

 ## Technologies